You are here: Infothek - Blood Pressure and Diet - Blood pressure and salt

-Blood Pressure and Salt
+Blood pressure and salt

-Does high salt consumption affect blood pressure?
+Does a high salt intake affect blood pressure?

 Can high blood pressure be lowered by avoiding salt?